 Please note these drawings are not to scale and are a diagrammatic representation of the vessel's layout.

-You will have a crew of three taking you on your Scottish cruise.
+You will have a crew of three taking you on your Scottish mini cruise.
 Your professional skipper is passionate about boats, sailing, and the natural environment of the islands and sea lochs of the Hebrides and Argyll.
 He is more than happy to share his knowledge of the area to those on board while ensuring his shipmates have as much fun as possible.
-You will have your own on board chef who provides wonderful meals, locally-sourced and freshly prepared from the galley and a steward who will be there to provide assistance whenever you will need it.
+You will have your own on board chef who provides wonderful meals, locally-sourced and freshly prepared from the galley and a bosun/crewmember who will be there to provide assistance whenever you will need it.